A Student's Guide

 Picking the right bot also means knowing its edges, so you don't waste a deadline discovering them:

-• PDF question-answering is bounded on purpose. @vustSummaryBot's "Ask about this PDF" gives you up to 3 questions per document, at 1 spark each, inside a 30-minute window that asking does not extend.
+• PDF question-answering is bounded on purpose. @vustSummaryBot's "Ask about this PDF" gives you up to 3 questions per document, at 1 Balance each, inside a 30-minute window that asking does not extend.
 It reads text PDFs only — no OCR, so a scanned or photographed page is rejected, and it tops out around 50 pages.
 Plan your three questions before you start.

 • Search cites; Council doesn't. @vustSearchBot pulls real web sources with links; Second Opinion inside @vustbot compares models' reasoning and does not fetch source URLs.
 Use Search when you need something citable, Second Opinion when you need to stress-test an approach.